ganbarodigital/go_scriptish/README.md

 ### TrimWhitespace()

-`TrimWhitespace()` removes any whitespace from the front and end of the line.
+`TrimWhitespace()` removes any whitespace from the front and end of each line in the pipeline.

 ```go
 result, err := scriptish.NewPipeline(